 How to apply for an exemption

-This exemption will automatically apply to practices located in Remoteness Area (RA) categories of outer regional (RA3), remote (RA4) and very remote (RA5).
-Practices in these RAs are exempt from the capital sensitivity measure and do not need to apply to the Department for a remote area exemption.
-New practices in these areas will need to indicate that they have an automatic exemption.
+This exemption automatically applies to practices located in areas that are: outer regional (ASGC-RA 3), remote (ASGC-RA 4) and very remote (ASGC-RA 5).
+Practices in these areas are exempt from the capital sensitivity requirements and do not need to apply to the Department for a remote area exemption.
+New practices in these areas will need to indicate to Services Australia that they have an automatic exemption.

-Practices can identify which RA they fall under at the Department of Health’s DoctorConnect website.
+Practices can identify their ASGC-RA classification at the Department of Health’s DoctorConnect website.

-Practices located in inner regional area (RA2) that were previously classified under the Rural, Remote and Metropolitan Area (RRMA) classification system as, RRMA4 or RRMA5, may apply to the Department of Health for an exemption.
+Practices located in an inner regional area (ASGC-RA 2) that are classified under the Rural, Remote and Metropolitan Area (RRMA) classification system as RRMA 4 or RRMA 5 may apply to the Department of Health for an exemption

-To grant an exemption for inner regional locations, the Department must be satisfied that:
+To grant this exemption, the Department must be satisfied that:

-- the diagnostic imaging equipment does not exceed the maximum extended life age by three years or more;
+- the diagnostic imaging equipment does not exceed the maximum extended life age by 3 years or more;

 - the equipment is operated on a rare and sporadic basis; and